polito-WA1-AW1-2023/wa1-iz-weeks/week08/exercise.md

 Starting from the form defined in the previous exercise, handle the insertion of a new answer in the table.
 Use the defined state to perform this operation.

-## To state or not to state
+## To use state or not to use state

 Make the entire form appear and disappear through a suitable button at the end of the table.
 Do you need a new state?

-Why (not)?
+Now, sort the table content by clicking on the "Score" header.
+For simplicity, a first click will sort the table from the lowest value to the highest and a second click from the highest to the lowest.
+Do you need a new state?

 ## Edit an answer